-The SPD, including the amendments made in response to consultation was adopted by the Council on 24 January 2011.
+The S106 Planning Obligations SPD, including the amendments made in response to consultation was adopted by the Council on 24 January 2011.

-6.3.2 Community Infrastructure Levy (CIL)
+Community Infrastructure Levy (CIL)

-In addition to the Planning Obligations SPD Lewisham Council is currently preparing proposals for a Community Infrastructure Levy (CIL).
+Lewisham Council is currently preparing proposals for a Community Infrastructure Levy (CIL).
 This is a new way in which local authorities can charge against most types of new development in their area.
-The money raised will be used to pay for local and sub-regional strategic infrastructure to support the new developments and population, such as schools, hospitals, roads and transport schemes as well as parks and leisure centres.
-The proposal is currently at a first draft stage and will be available for public comment during March/April 2012.
-Ultimately the Council hopes to have the CIL adopted and running by mid to late 2013.
+The money raised will be used to pay for local and sub-regional strategic infrastructure to support the new developments and population, such as schools, hospitals, roads and transport schemes as well as parks and leisure centres, and will help to reduce the adverse impacts identified above.